RDiGregorio/towerclimbonline/README.md

 2. Run `webdev build` to build the project.
 3. Run `dart bin/main.dart` to start the server.

 Be sure to set the correct host in config.dart and secrets in secret/secret.yaml!
+For debug environments, the database username and password are stored in config.dart.

 **Debugging**